Te Quiero (Flex song)

-"Te Quiero" (English: "I Want You") is the debut single by Panamanian singer Flex from his debut studio album Te Quiero: Romantic Style in da World released on September 28, 2007.
+"Te Quiero" (English: "I Love You") is the debut single by Panamanian singer Flex from his debut studio album Te Quiero: Romantic Style in da World released on September 28, 2007.
 In 2008, the number serves as main-theme of Mexican telenovela Central de Abastos.
 It won the Billboard Latin Music Award for Latin Rhythm Airplay Song of the Year in 2009.

 Music video

 A music video for the song was directed by Conrado Martínez.
 It was filmed in Mexico City on September 7 and released on September 10, 2007.

 Chart performance

 The song topped the Billboard Hot Latin Tracks, Latin Tropical Airplay and Latin Rhythm Airplay charts in the United States and charts in Mexico.
 It also charted on the Billboard Hot 100 at number 86, becoming Flex's most successful single to date.
 "Te Quiero" ranked fourth at the Hot Latin Songs twenty-fifth anniversary chart.